visgl/react-google-maps/docs/contributing.md

 Any intended change to the code base must open a [pull request](https://help.github.com/articles/creating-a-pull-request/) and be approved.

-Generally speaking, all PRs are open against the `master` branch, unless the feature being affected no longer exists on master.
+Generally speaking, all PRs are open against the `main` branch, unless the feature being affected no longer exists on main.

 ### PR Checklist